Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 4 - AI Prompting/Lesson1.md

 4. Principle 4: Look out for hallucinations
 5. Principle 5: Understand the limitations of the model - many have strict context token limits (though this is rapidly changing)
 6. Principle 6: Iterate constantly

+- Hallucinations are when an AI provides a response that it thinks is correct, but is wrong.
+These can be hard to spot and require a little experience to call out.